headlines-toolkit/ht-authentication-client/README.md

 *   **User Management:** Retrieve the currently authenticated user and manage their session.
 *   **Account Deletion:** Provide users with the ability to delete their accounts.

-This package handles the complexities of authentication, allowing you to focus on building your application's core features.

 ## Features

 *   **Multiple Authentication Methods:** Supports email/password, Google Sign-In, and anonymous authentication.